 Meetings are held monthly in Hardy Hall, Skinner Road, Lydd on 3rd Wednesday each month at 7.30 pm, when speakers are engaged to give talks and at times slides or films covering their subject.
 These talks are varied and of interest to the majority of members and we do encourage visitors to our meetings for a small fee to help cover the costs and in the hope of enrolling new members.

-The subscription is currently £5 per year per member and, providing the number are kept up, this will continue for the foreseeable future.
-For information about membership please email the Secretary, Alice Boxall.
+The subscription is currently £5 per year per member and, providing the number is kept up, this will continue for the foreseeable future.
+For membership information please email the Secretary, Alice Boxall.

 For more information about the Friends of Lydd, please see their History of Friends of Lydd.

 The Friends of Martello24, Registered Charity No. 1172376 is a Romney Marsh Trust set up to advance the education of the public in the history and heritage of Martello Tower No. 24 in Dymchurch.
 This is to be achieved particularly by working In partnership with English Heritage to open Martello Tower No 24 to the public on a published regular basis.
 The trust also aims to work with the owners of other historic buildings in Dymchurch to achieve greater awareness of these buildings

 Please visit the Friends of Martello24 website to find out more.